MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus-and-context-menus.md

 ## Is this the right control?

-Menus and context menus are for organizing commands and save space by hiding those commands until the user needs them.
+Menus and context menus are for organizing commands and saving space by hiding those commands until the user needs them.
 To display arbitrary content, such as a notification or confirmation request, use a [dialog or a flyout](./dialogs-and-flyouts/index.md).

 If a particular command will be used frequently and you have the space available, consider placing it directly in its own element so that users don't have to go through a menu to get to it.